jwaghetti/docker-dyndns-godaddypy/README.md

 # dyndns-godaddypy

-Docker container to update the DNS records for a GoDaddy domain to point to a dynamic IP address.
+Docker container to update the DNS subdomainsrecords for a GoDaddy domain to point to a dynamic IP address.

 This container uses GoDaddyPy Python library.
 Check @ https://github.com/eXamadeus/godaddypy